theNewDynamic/stevebacher.com/content/endorsement/young-turks.md

 title: Cenk Uygur, The Young Turks
 date: 2018-03-14 13:27:42 -0400
 link_to_original: https://www.facebook.com/TYTpolitics/videos/1990239427890429/
+attribution: Cenk Uygur, The Young Turks
+description: " Cenk Uygur of The Young Turks endorsed Steve Bacher's campaign for Congress in PA-01"
+images: []

 ---
 In a video interview, Cenk Uygur of The Young Turks endorsed Steve Bacher's campaign for Congress in PA-01: